-6. Unless otherwise provided by law, all written contracts for the provision of the signature of the Under-Treasurer or one of the three Directors1.
-Where the value of the contract exceeds £25,000 for a single item or cumulatively, the contract must be signed by two of them, one of whom should be the Underabsence, the Chairman of the Management Committee, must also sign the contract.
+Signatories, authorization of expenditure and dealing with the Inn's property Written contracts least) the signature of the Under Treasurer or one of the three Directors.
+Where the value of the contract exceeds £25,000 for a single item or cumulatively, the contract must be signed by two of them, one of whom should be the Under Treasurer.
+Where that figure is over £450,000 the Departmental Master, or, in his absence, the Chairman of the Management Committee, must also sign the contract.